God’s Care for Animals

 Also, the Lord forbade cruelty to animals.
 “You shall not muzzle an ox when it treads out the grain” (Deuteronomy 25:4).
-It would be harsh to prevent the ox from eating while working.
-In addition, He forbade the straining animals.
+It would be harsh to prevent the ox from eating while treading the grain.
+In addition, He forbade the straining of animals.
 “You shall not plow with an ox and an ass together” (Deuteronomy 22:10).
 Pairing animals of different sizes and strengths would place a strain on the weaker of them.

 Solomon the wise stated that good people will certainly take good care of their animal’s.
 “A righteous man cares for the needs of his animal, but the kindest acts of the wicked are cruel” (Proverbs 12:10).

-In the Sermon on the Mount, Jesus spoke of “the birds of the air,” saying that “your heavenly Father feeds them” (Matthew 6:26).
+In the Sermon on the Mount, Jesus spoke of “the birds of the air,” saying that “your heavenly Father feeds them” (Matthew 6:26) indicating that they have a right to be nourished and looked after.
 And He alluded to His care even for the small creatures.
 “Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father’s will” (Matthew 10:29 also Luke 12:6).

 He also, used the Biblical laws of humane treatment of animals to justify healing a crippled woman on the Sabbath.
 “Does not each one of you on the Sabbath loose his ox or donkey from the stall, and lead it away to water it?”
 (Luke 13:15 also Luke 14;5).